christensenacademy/christensen-academy/modules/beginning-game-maker/challenges/coordinate-queen.md

-#Coordinate Queen
+#Coordinate Queen Challenge

 **Estimated Time:** 30 minutes

-Your challenge is to demonstrate your understanding of the coordinate system in Game Maker and the purpose of origins on sprites.
+Your challenge is to create a game where a stick figure shoots fireballs out of

+Create a sprite of a stick figure pointing.
+Creat